Skip to content

 I like smart people who discover and invent new things.
 I once “invented” a sandwich that already existed.
 It’s called a club sandwich.
 I was very proud of myself.

-You know what I really don’t understand?
+You know who I don’t understand?

 People who don’t return their shopping carts.